defi-wonderland/canon-guard-docs/docs/intro.md

 ![](../static/img/diagrams/emergency.png)

-As a summary, what changes here is:
+As a summary, what changes here is that:

 - Approvals are onchain, where everyone can see them.
 - Payloads are immutable once queued, so what you simulate is what will run.
 - Time does a lot of the security work: short delays for pre‑approved, long delays for everything else.
 - When in doubt, you can always spend a Safe nonce with a no‑op to clear stale signatures.

 Canon Guard makes the default path safer without slowing the happy path.
-Next, we’ll get technical: components, timelocks, hubs vs builders, emergency controls.
-For now, remember: actions are addresses, approvals are onchain, time is your ally.
+In the [Concepts section](./concepts/canon-in-a-nutshell.md), we’ll get technical: components, timelocks, hubs vs builders, emergency controls.
+If you are willing to try it out, go directly to [Getting Started](./getting-started/getting-started.md).

+**For now, remember: actions are addresses, approvals are onchain, time is your ally.**